hfhbd/CloudKitClient/README.md

 # CloudKitClient

 This Kotlin library allows you to access your Apple CloudKit public database from your server.
 This library uses the serverKey authentication.

-## Stability

-This library uses experimental Kotlin libraries, so binary, source and semantic stability cannot be provided!

 ## Supported Server Platforms

 - JVM

+### Unsupported Server Platforms
-- nodeJS (currently not available)
+- nodeJS
-- Native (currently not available)
+- Native

 ## Other Client Platforms